 This guide explores a key tax planning opportunity: making pension contributions.
 Pension contributions qualify for tax relief based on your highest rate, which means the rate of relief can currently be 20%, 40% or 45% (with a wider range of rates in Scotland).
-The effective rate of relief can be much higher, if your pension contributions help you to avoid the withdrawal of child benefit or your personal allowance.
+The effective rate of relief could be up to 60% (63% in Scotland, rising to 67.5% in 2024/25), or even higher, if your pension contributions help you to avoid the withdrawal of child benefit or your personal allowance.